Come back to the main article here.

 - Confusion Fu: He has slippery and fast mobility supplied by his low traction and long wavedash.

-- Practical Taunt: his down taunt is now a spike.
+- Practical Taunt: His down taunt is a spike.

 - Russian Roulette: Green Missile's new properties are likened to a revolver cylinder; At the beginning of a round (or immediately after a misfire) one of the next six Green Missile attacks you use will be the misfire.
 If the Green Missile you're about to use is the misfire, Luigi will start pulsing green.
 Releasing will cause Luigi to violently explode forward.
 Holding shield, however, will use a normal Green Missile and store your misfire, guaranteeing it will show up the next time.
 It's worthwhile to just throw a few Missiles out between stocks so you have the misfire loaded if you need it.

-- Use Your Head: His Up Smash, grab pummel, and his Side Special Green Missile all have him attempting to headbutt his opponents.
+- Use Your Head: His up smash, grab pummel, and his side Special Green Missile all have him attempting to headbutt his opponents.

 - Double Jump: Double-jump cancel has returned, and its effect is now optional, so the player can choose to use either DJC aerials or rising aerials, thus allowing Ness to chase opponents in ways he couldn't have before.

 - Easter Egg: He has a Smash Up-Tauntnote , which is to strike a pose and flash a peace sign, and it's implied that the cameraman from EarthBound takes his picture off-screen.
 Also doubles as a Call-Back.